TheArturthur/CoppermindScraper/Cosmere/Sazed.md

 Sazed is kindly, peaceful, and respectful, but with a smart tongue, which is unusual for a steward.
 As a [[Keeper\|Keeper]], he has many earrings, bracelets, and bands that act as his [[Feruchemical\|Feruchemical]] [[Metalmind\|metalminds]].
 However, for a time after the death of the [[Lord Ruler\|Lord Ruler]], he has to stop wearing much of the jewelry to avoid tempting bandits.
 As a Keeper, he is also necessarily secretive, for the Lord Ruler has hunted them practically since the Day of Ascension itself.
 He at first believes in all religions, embracing their contradictions but respecting what he considers the truth behind them all.
 This changes after the loss of [[Tindwyl\|Tindwyl]], when he loses all his faith and decides to read each religion in detail in search of the true one and discard them if they have any contradiction.
 This leaves him hopeless, as he finds contradictions in each one.
 Again, this changes after his last battle in [[Urteau\|Urteau]] where, with the help of Spook, he finds his way back to faith.
 This rediscovered peace stays with him until he becomes [[Harmony\|Harmony]].
 Sazed enjoys researching and working on texts or engineering, and he keeps his workspace orderly and structured.
 As a Terrisman, he has specific speech patterns that are also recognizable in the sentence constructions of Tindwyl, [[Kwaan\|Kwaan]], and the Lord Ruler.
+He believes that those born with mental or physical deficiencies deserve compassion, and finds treating them poorly for their disabilities to be distasteful.

 #### Vessel of Harmony
   Sazed manifesting as both Harmony and Discord